ARUN-M-S/task-api-gateway/README.md

 <a href="https://opencollective.com/nest#sponsor"  target="_blank"><img src="https://img.shields.io/badge/Support%20us-Open%20Collective-41B883.svg" alt="Support us"></a>
 <a href="https://twitter.com/nestframework" target="_blank"><img src="https://img.shields.io/twitter/follow/nestframework.svg?style=social&label=Follow"></a>
 </p>
-Description
+Description:
 This project is a task management application built using the Nest framework.
 It provides a comprehensive solution for managing tasks, including creating, updating, deleting, and retrieving tasks.
 The application supports real-time updates through WebSockets.

-Features
+Features:
 Create, update, delete, and retrieve tasks
 Real-time task updates using WebSockets
 Organized task management with different statuses (To Do, In Progress, In Review, Done) Backend built with NestJS
-Frontend can be built with any framework (e.g., React, Angular) Installation
+Frontend can be built with any framework (e.g., React, Angular,Next) Installation
 To get started with the project, follow these steps: